microsoft/MixedReality-WebRTC/README.md

   - **MRC requires special permission** to record the content of the screen:
     - For shared apps (2D slates), this corresponds to the `screenDuplication` [restricted capability](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#restricted-capabilities), which **cannot be obtained by third-party applications**.
     - For exclusive-mode apps (fullscreen), there is no particular UWP capability, but the recorded content is limited to the application's own content.
-- HoloLens 2 exhibits performance issues due to:
+- HoloLens 2 exhibits performance issues thought to be due to:
   - The [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK.
   - The use of the highest available video resolution when opening the webcam with the default video profile.
 Support for selecting a different video profile is not available yet in WebRTC UWP SDK.
 See [this issue](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/170) for details.
   - The use by default of the VP8 video codec, which is fairly CPU intensive.